home-assistant/developers.home-assistant/docs/supervisor/development.md

 At this point, you can press F5 to begin debugging.
 Try setting a line break within `supervisor/addons/utils.py` and then visit Home Assistant Supervisor Addon Store pages to verify proper operation.

 :::info
 If you chose to place your source outside of WSL within Windows, be aware that you cannot open it with the File Chooser without sacrificing your dev container.
-In order to access a windows folder, you must type a folder name using this format `/mnt/<drive>/path-to/project`. eg. `C:\Users\example\project` becomes `/mnt/c/Users/example/project`.
+In order to access a windows folder, you must type a folder name using this format `/mnt/<drive>/path-to/project`.
+For example, `C:\Users\example\project` becomes `/mnt/c/Users/example/project`.
 :::

 ### Testing on a remote system